-Ms. Marks stated that the Board ask psychologists at the time of renewal about this issue.
-Ms. Marks explained that there will be a question on the renewal application that reads, "If you believe your fingerprints are on file, check the box."
+Ms. Marks stated that the way the Board would handle this would be with responses received to questions asked at the time of renewal.
+Ms. Marks explained that there will be a question on the renewal application like "If you believe your fingerprints are on file, check the box."
 Ms. Marks stated that the Board knows at what point they started fingerprinting applicants, and at what point they started using Live Scan (electronic fingerprinting).
-Ms. Marks stated that initially if the licensee has a good faith belief that he or she has been fingerprinted, they can check the box responding, "Yes I've been fingerprinted."
+Ms. Marks stated that initially if the licensee has a good faith belief that he or she has been fingerprinted, they can check the box responding yes I've been fingerprinted.